 Lehman Brothers terminated 1,200 mortgage-related jobs and shut down the BNC Mortgage unit it had acquired years earlier.

 Despite the housing market correction gaining momentum, Lehman Brothers continued to be active in underwriting mortgage-back securities.
-The company amassed an $85 billion portfolio and its share price rebounded as global equity markets and fixed-income asset prices recovered.

 Unfortunately, this recovery was only temporary.